Introduction - Cybersecurity GRC

 • Understand how GRC can be used as a cybersecurity risk management framework (RMF).

-• Understand information security risk assessment and management phases and terminology.
+• Understand information security risk assessment phases and terminology.

 Topics covered in this chapter

-GRC terminology (governance, risk, compliance, controls, due diligence, policies, audits, reporting).
+Foundational GRC concepts and terminology (governance, risk, compliance, controls, due diligence, policies, audits, reporting).

 Key features of salient cybersecurity industry standards, such as PCI DSS (payment security), and SOC 2 (service providers).